-AI-powered solutions can assist in accurately scheduling and planning clinical staff rotation—a major challenge for health systems since the onset of the pandemic—by factoring in operational constraints such as the number of staff, availability, skills, and specific equipment required (see sidebar, “Smart workforce management with AI”).
+AI-powered solutions can assist in accurately scheduling and planning clinical staff rotation—a major challenge for health systems since the onset of the pandemic—by factoring in operational constraints such as the number of staff, availability, skills and specific equipment required (see sidebar, “Smart workforce management with AI”).

 Israel-based MedAware's patient safety platform applies advanced ML algorithms and outlier detection mechanisms to identify and prevent medication-related errors and risks.
 The platform flags medications that conflict with the profile of the patient, physician, or institution.
 MedAware flagged 10,668 potential errors and adverse drug events in the records of 373,992 patients treated in the outpatient clinics of Massachusetts General and Brigham and Women’s Hospitals.
-In an analysis done on a random sample of 300 warnings generated by MedAware, 92% of the warnings were accurate based on data available, 79.7% of the warnings were clinically valid, and 68.2% of the warnings would not have been flagged by existing decision support systems.6
+In an analysis done on a random sample of 300 warnings generated by MedAware, 92% of the warnings were accurate based on data available, 79.7% of the warnings were clinically valid and 68.2% of the warnings would not have been flagged by existing decision support systems.6

-Interest in AI in health care has surged since last year as provider and payer organizations seek to tap the potential benefits offered by data-driven analysis and deep neural networks.10 Clinicians are more open to digital technologies, since they experienced firsthand during the pandemic how these technologies augmented their skills in areas including surgery and diagnosis.
-As these organizations begin to scale up their AI applications based on their short- and long-term priorities, they should be mindful of risks during implementation.
+Interest in AI in health care has surged since last year as provider and payer organisations seek to tap the potential benefits offered by data-driven analysis and deep neural networks.10 Clinicians are more open to digital technologies, since they experienced firsthand during the pandemic how these technologies augmented their skills in areas including surgery and diagnosis.
+As these organisations begin to scale up their AI applications based on their short- and long-term priorities, they should be mindful of risks during implementation.

-AI has the potential to create new efficiencies in administrative processes and provide a precise and faster diagnosis and treatment plan for each patient, resulting in reduced length of stay, fewer subsequent readmissions, and reduced costs.
+AI has the potential to create new efficiencies in administrative processes and provide a precise and faster diagnosis and treatment plan for each patient, resulting in reduced length of stay, fewer subsequent readmissions and reduced costs.

 Another Deloitte survey, conducted in February 2020 and with a focus on physicians, had similar findings.
-Seventy-three percent of the surveyed physicians reported that saving time and resources is expected to be the No. 1 benefit of AI.
+Seventy-three per cent of the surveyed physicians reported that saving time and resources is expected to be the No. 1 benefit of AI.
 Additionally, over 50% of surveyed physicians said they would increase their use and support of AI-driven solutions if they are shown to improve efficiency and quality.13

-Survey respondents pointed to poor-quality data, siloed data systems, high initial costs of AI solutions with low return on investment, and integrating AI into legacy systems as concerns.
+Survey respondents pointed to poor-quality data, siloed data systems, high initial costs of AI solutions with low return on investment and integrating AI into legacy systems as concerns.